On Dense Tetrahedra in Binary Sphere Packings: Near optimal tetrahedra

 \subsection{Tight tetrahedra}

-For the tight tetrahedra (types $1111$, $11rr$ and $1rrr$), we look for a neighborhood $B_\epsilon:=[0,\varepsilon]^6$.
+For the tight tetrahedra (types $1111$, $11rr$ and $1rrr$), we look for a neighborhood\footnote{Strictly speaking, this is the intersection of a neighborhood of the tight tetrahedron with the definition domain of the tetrahedra.
+For the sake of simplicity, we will nevertheless speak about a neighborhood.} $B_\epsilon:=[0,\varepsilon]^6$.
 Indeed, the edges cannot be shortened because spheres cannot intersect.
 Since all the partial derivatives of the density turn out to be negative for each of these tight tetrahedra, such a neighborhood exists.
 To find a suitable $\varepsilon$, we use interval arithmetic to compute the vector $\nabla\delta(T_t^*+B_\varepsilon)$ for $t\in\{1111,11rr,1rrr\}$ and check that it is negative.
 The mean value theorem then ensures that the density over $T_t^*+B_\varepsilon$ is maximal in $T_t^*$.
 For the sake of simplicity, here and in the following we will always look for the largest $\varepsilon$ of the form $1/k$, $k\in\mathbb{N}$.
-The values for the tight types are reported in the three first columns of Table~\ref{tab:epsilon}.
+The values for the tight types are reported in the first three columns of Table~\ref{tab:epsilon}.